Fall 2018 Writing Seminars

 The Fantastic and the Real

 Novelist Ursula Le Guin has argued that “realism is perhaps the least adequate means of understanding or portraying the incredible realities of our existence.”
-The popularity of the Harry Potter franchise, Neil Gaiman’s Sandman comics, and fiction by Kelly Link and Haruki Murakami seems to underscore Le Guin’s claim.
-In this Writing Seminar, we’ll examine sources that embody the “fantastic,” a space where reality meets the marvelous.
+If that’s the case, how might the Harry Potter franchise, Neil Gaiman’s Sandman comics, or fiction by writers such as Kelly Link and Haruki Murakami inform the ways we think about the world?
+What might they suggest about the complexity of seemingly ordinary life, and the borders between ourselves and others?
+In this Writing Seminar, we explore the “fantastic,” a space where reality meets the marvelous.
 We begin by examining dark cinematic fairy tales, such as Spirited Away and Pan’s Labyrinth, that challenge us to reevaluate commonplace notions of what constitutes reality.
-Next, we’ll enter into political and sociological discussions about diversity by considering how fantastic irruptions facilitate cross-cultural communication and negotiate divides of race, class, and gender.
+Next, we enter into interdisciplinary debates about the political and cultural significance of the fantastic in order to consider the ways fiction, film, and video games might speak from and speak to our understanding of human diversity.
 For the research project, students develop an argument about the implications of an instance of the fantastic.
-Possible topics include the “Wizarding World” theme park, the social dynamics of cosplay, or pseudo-science theories such as mesmerism and cryptozoology.
-Finally, students create fantastic confabulations of their own.
+Possible topics include the appeal of the Wizarding World theme park, the social dynamics of cosplay, or the science of time travel.
+Finally, students reimagine their own lives as fantastic confabulations that address larger social dilemmas.

-WRI 188: T/TH 3:00pm-4:20pm
+WRI 110: M/W 3:00pm-4:20pm

 WRI 111: M/W 7:30pm-8:50pm

 The Fragmented Past